sammed-21/contact-management/README.md

-# Customer Data Management App
+# Contact Management App with Maps and Chart dashboard

 This is a web application built using  React that allows users to manage contact information and Chars and Maps to see and covid information